 In order to provide you with credit services and to operate our business activities we will need to disclose your personal information to third parties.
 The organisations that we are likely to disclose information about you to include:

-When we collect government identifiers, such as your tax file number, we do not use or disclose this information other than as required by law.
+In certain circumstances we may need to collect your tax file, Medicare or pension card number.
+We do not use or disclose this information other than for the purpose it was collected, authorised by law or if you have asked us to disclose this information to a third party.
 We will never use a government identifier to identify you.

 We may also disclose your personal information to any other organisation that may have or is considering having an interest in our business.
 For example, a potential purchaser/organisation involved in the proposed sale of our (or our Representatives) business for the purpose of due diligence, corporate re-organisation and transfer of all or part of the assets of our business.
 Disclosure will be made in confidence and it will be a condition that no personal information will be used or disclosed by them.